-Remember Tide pods?
-Now we have Scotch pods
+This "capsule" Scotch whisky doesn't require a glass

 "A first of its kind for a spirit brand, the edible capsules are 23ml in size, fully biodegradable and provide the perfect flavour-explosion experience," read the Scottish brand's promotional materials.
 "Enjoying them is simple, the capsules are popped in the mouth for an instant burst of flavour, and the capsule is simply swallowed."

-Judging from Twitter posts, some whisky-lovers, however, aren't so thrilled.
+Judging from Twitter posts, some whisky-lovers, aren't so thrilled.

 "Ummm, whisky cocktails are for sipping & savouring, not exploding in your mouth all in one go," wrote Susie Mac.